Over 5000 miles from the UK, the uninhabited islands are part of a remote archipelago in the Pacific Ocean.

 Boa constrictors are indigenous to the island.
 They are often to be found in clearings in the forest, exactly where the celebrities may be making camp.
 They can grow to 4 metres in length and can kill by suffocating their prey.

-The islanders will have to do battle with one of the island's most irritating predators - the sandfly.
+The celebrities will have to do battle with one of the island's most irritating predators - the sandfly.
 Though smaller than mosquitos their bite is said to be four times as itchy, and to make matters worse they bite multiple times in clusters, leaving their victims with a rash of painful red welts on the skin.

 Health and Safety